 Just like what we have discussed in the previous sections, in order to achieve a stable overclock, you must push the voltage accordingly to compensate for the increase of GPU’s memory clock and core clock.

 System instability is a known rookie mistake when it comes to overclocking.
-This usually happens when the GPU voltage cannot keep up with the increase of memory clock and core clock.
+This usually happens when the GPU voltage cannot keep up with the increase of the memory clock and core clock.

 However, this problem can easily be fixed by adjusting the GPU voltage until full system stability is achieved.